The Hidden Cost of Project Team Burnout (And Why It’s Worse Than Missed Deadlines)

 That quality erosion is the most expensive cost of all, because it gets baked into projects that won’t fail until six months from now.

-Why Mid-Market Project Teams Burn Out Faster
+Why Project Teams Burn Out Faster

 Add a transformation programme on top of that, and the maths stops working.
 The same five people are now running fifteen projects plus their part of the transformation, and being told it’s a great career opportunity.